-TASK STREATM STATEMENT (\note, this software is not yet available to students):
+TASK STREAM STATEMENT (note, this software is not yet available to students):

 Task Stream is a way the School of Education and the Counselor Education program collects artifacts and evaluates student progress toward meeting educational requirements.
 Maintaining an electronic portfolio (i.e., "Task Stream") is a REQUIREMENT for continued enrollment as a degree-seeking student in the School of Education at North Carolina Central University.
 You must maintain a Task Stream account while enrolled in school, and you will be required to upload a majority of your assignments to the system.
 The university will use the information to track data and verify that you have met competencies of your program of study - but more importantly - this system will serve as your own professional e-portfolio and file storage.
 You will receive notice if an assignment needs to be uploaded to Task Stream.
 Please note that some of the assignment names may be different than what appears in Task Stream.
-Task Stream has replaced Foliotek.
+Task Stream is not yet available to counseling students.
 Students will be notified when Task Stream becomes available.